Donepezil AN tablets

 Tell all doctors, dentists and pharmacists who are treating you that you are taking Donepezil AN.

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Donepezil AN.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Do

 If you are going to have surgery, tell the surgeon or anaesthetist that you are taking this medicine.
 It may affect other medicines used during surgery.
 Your doctor may ask you to stop taking Donepezil AN a few days before you have surgery.